guilhemmarchand/trackme/docs/userguide.rst

 Finally, it calls different shared knowledge objects that are commonly used by the trackers:

-- Apply the TrackMe technical concepts of how calculate the lagging KPIs, etc
+- Apply the TrackMe different macros and functions to calculate things like the lagging metrics, etc
 - Calls all knowledge objects from TrackMe which insert and update the KVstore lookup, generate flipping status events, generate and records the metrics in the metric store

 Besides the fact that Elastic sources appears in the data sources tab, there are no interactions between the data source trackers and the shared Elastic source trackers, there are independents.